-- 1. The Issuer is a duly created and validly existing nonprofit corporation under the laws of the State of South Carolina with the power to enter into the Trust Agreement and the Deposit and Reimbursement Agreement, perform the agreements on its part contained therein, and issue the Series 2023 BANs. - 2.
-The Town is duly created and validly existing as a body corporate and politic and municipal corporation under the laws of the State of South Carolina, with the corporate power to enact the Ordinance enter into the Deposit and Reimbursement Agreement, and perform the agreements on its part contained therein. - 3.
-The Trust Agreement and the Deposit and Reimbursement Agreement have been duly authorised and executed by the Issuer, and constitute valid and binding obligations of the Issuer enforceable upon the Issuer. - 4.
-The Deposit and Reimbursement Agreement has been duly authorised and executed by the Town, and constitutes the valid and binding obligation of the Town enforceable upon the Town. - 5.
-The Series 2023 BANs have been duly authorised, executed, and delivered, and are valid and binding limited obligations of the Issuer, payable solely from proceeds of the Issuer's Bonds (the "Bond Proceeds") to be issued pursuant to the Trust Agreement.
-The Series 2023 BANs are not a general obligation or indebtedness of the Town within the meaning of any constitutional or statutory limitation, and do not constitute or give rise to a pecuniary liability of the Town or a charge against its general credit or taxing power. - 6.
-The Trust Agreement creates a valid lien on the Bond Proceeds to be issued pursuant to the Trust Agreement as security for the Series 2023 BANs. - 7.
-Interest on the Series 2023 BANs is excludable from gross income for federal and South Carolina income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.
-Furthermore, it should be noted that Section 12-11-20 of the Code of Laws of South Carolina 1976, as amended, imposes upon every bank engaged in business in South Carolina a fee or franchise tax computed on the entire net income of such bank, which includes interest on the Series 2023 BANs.
-The opinions set forth in this paragraph are subject to the condition that the Issuer and the Town comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Series 2023 BANs in order that interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
-The Issuer and the
+- 1. The Issuer is a duly created and validly existing nonprofit corporation under the laws of the State of South Carolina with the power to enter into the Trust Agreement and the Deposit and Reimbursement Agreement, perform the agreements on its part contained therein, and issue the Series 2024 BANs. - 2.
+The Town is duly created and validly existing as a municipal corporation under the laws of the State of South Carolina, with the corporate power to enter into the Deposit and Reimbursement Agreement and perform the agreements on its part contained therein. - 3.
+The Trust Agreement and the Deposit and Reimbursement Agreement have been duly authorised and executed by the Issuer and constitute valid and binding obligations of the Issuer enforceable upon the Issuer. - 4.
+The Deposit and Reimbursement Agreement has been duly authorised and executed by the Town and constitutes the valid and binding obligation of the Town enforceable upon the Town. - 5.
+The Series 2024 BANs have been duly authorised, executed, and delivered, and are valid and binding limited obligations of the Issuer, payable solely from proceeds of the Issuer's Bonds (the "Bond Proceeds") to be issued pursuant to the Trust Agreement.
+The Series 2024 BANs are not a general obligation or indebtedness of the Town within the meaning of any constitutional or statutory limitation, and do not constitute or give rise to a pecuniary liability of the Town or a charge against its general credit or taxing power. - 6.
+The Trust Agreement creates a valid lien on the Bond Proceeds to be issued pursuant to the Trust Agreement as security of the Series 2024 BANs. - 7.
+Interest on the Series 2024 BANs is excludable from gross income for federal and South Carolina income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on corporations.
+Furthermore, it should be noted that Section 12-11-20 of the Code of Laws of South Carolina 1976, as amended, imposes upon every bank engaged in business in South Carolina a fee or franchise tax computed on the entire net income of such bank, which includes interest on the Series 2024 BANs.
+The opinions set forth in this paragraph are subject to the condition that the Issuer and the Town comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Series 2024 BANs in order that interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
+The Issuer and the Town have covenanted to comply with all such requirements.
+Failure to comply with certain of such requirements may cause interest on the Series 2024 BANs to be included in gross income for federal and South Carolina income tax purposes retroactively to the date of issuance of the Series 2024 BANs.

-Town Council of Town of Lexington, South Carolina Saxe Gotha-Lexington Public Facilities Corporation March 17, 2023 Page 4
+Town Council of Town of Lexington, South Carolina Saxe Gotha-Lexington Public Facilities Corporation 3 May 2024 Page 4